Introduction to Representations of Real Semisimple Lie Groups: Definition of a Representation

 \subsection{A Few Words on Topological Vector Spaces}

-We shall consider representations on {\em complete locally convex Hausdorff topological vector spaces over} $\BB C$.
+We shall consider representations on {\em complete locally convex\footnote{ A topological vector space is called {\em locally convex} if there is a base for the topology consisting of convex sets.} Hausdorff topological vector spaces over} $\BB C$.
 That includes complex Hilbert spaces, of course.
 Unitary representations are of particular interest, and one might think that Hilbert spaces constitute a large enough universe of representation spaces.
 It turns out, however, that even the study of unitary representations naturally leads to the consideration of other types of topological spaces.
 So, before we give the definition of a representation, we review topological vector spaces.

 First of all, all vector spaces are required to be over $\BB C$ and {\em complete}, which means every Cauchy sequence converges.
-(There is a way to define Cauchy sequences for topological vector spaces without reference to any metric.)
+(There is a way to define Cauchy sequences for topological vector spaces without reference to any metric\footnote{Let $V$ be a topological vector space.
+A sequence $\{x_n\}_{n=1}^{\infty}$ in $V$ is a {\em Cauchy sequence} if, for any non-empty open set $U \subset V$ containing $0$, there is some number $N$ such that

+Then it is easy to check that it is sufficient to let the open sets $U$ range over a {\em local base} for $V$ about $0$.})

 \separate

 \underline{Hilbert Spaces}: These are complete complex vector spaces with positive-definite inner product, their topology is determined by the metric induced by the inner product.

 Example: $L^2$-spaces $L^2(X,\mu)$, where $(X,\mu)$ is a measure space, the inner product is defined by